WHICH DENTAL NIGHT GUARD TYPE IS RIGHT FOR ME & WHAT IS A NIGHT GUARD MADE OF?

 What’s the difference?

 What is the night guard material made out of?

 Did you know that there have been a few studies suggesting that soft night guards actually encourage grinding?
 The argument here is that we innately want to chew on the soft plastic material.
 Now this theory has more substance if we’re talking about the soft store bought sleep guards like the Dentek Night Guard that you boil & bite to fit to your teeth.
 Because the Dentek night guard and other boil & bites alike are not true custom-fitted guards, there is a greater chance that the guard will slide or move around while you sleep.
 This action could entice the user to want to grind on the soft plastic device.
 We cannot stress enough that boiling & biting a mouth guard is not the same as having a custom fit night guard made for you.
-It’s the difference between having a pair of pants that are too big for you professionally tailored to fit & throwing the pants in the dryer hoping they will shrink a little.
+It’s the difference between having a pair of pants that are too big for you professionally tailored to fit & throwing the pants in the dryer hoping they shrink a little.

 NIGHT GUARD TYPES